SpongePowered/SpongeDocs/source/ore/api.rst

 Deprecated Routes
 ~~~~~~~~~~~~~~~~~~

-The following routes are deprecated and should not be used the replacements are likley to differ from the old one so consult the docs before migrating.
+The following routes are deprecated and should not be used.
+The replacements are likely to differ from the old one so
+consult the docs before migrating.

 +---------------------------------------------+---------------------------------------------------+
 | Deprecated                                  | Replacement                                       |